MNA4/decode-the-drawings/README.md

 1. Get the video frames and audio from the input video.
 2. Detect the three colored balls in each frame using color thresholding.
-3. Calculate the projected center positions and radii of each ball in the image frame.
-4. For the first frame, we do the following:
+3. For the first frame, we do the following:
     1. Calculate the camera's focal length by comparing the projected distance between each pair of balls and their actual given distances.
 This allows the program to construct a pinhole camera model.

-5. For the remaining frames, we do the following:
+4. For the remaining frames, we do the following:
+    1. Calculate the projected center positions & distances of each ball in the image frame.
-    1. Calculate rays that point to the center of each ball.
+    2. Calculate rays that point to the center of each ball.
-    2. Estimate the distance between the camera and each ball, and use the formula `position = ray * distance` to calculate the position of each ball as viewed from the camera origin.
+    3. Estimate the distance between the camera and each ball, and use the formula `position = ray * distance` to calculate the position of each ball as viewed from the camera origin.
-    3. Calculate the camera's position relative to the average balls position,  in the camera's coordinate system.
+    4. Calculate the camera's position relative to the average balls position,  in the camera's coordinate system.
-    4. Calculate the pen tip position by subtracting the camera's y-position from the given pen length.
+    5. Calculate the pen tip position by subtracting the camera's y-position from the given pen length.
-    5. Compute the world's orientation (from the camera's point of view).
+    6. Compute the world's orientation (from the camera's point of view).
-    6. Convert the pen tip's coordinates from the camera's coordinate system to the world's coordinate system.
+    7. Convert the pen tip's coordinates from the camera's coordinate system to the world's coordinate system.
-    7. Check if the pen is touching the paper. if it is, save the pen tip coordinates to a list.
+    8. Check if the pen is touching the paper. if it is, save the pen tip coordinates to a list.
+5. Add smoothing to the pen tip coordinate to reduce noise.
 6. At the end of the video, save the pen tip coordinates to a file.

 Here's a more detailed explanation of the steps: